openhab/openhab-addons/bundles/org.openhab.binding.luxtronikheatpump/README.md

 ## Discovery

-This binding will try to detect heat pumps that a reachable in the same IPv4 subnet.
+This binding will try to detect heat pumps that are reachable in the same IPv4 subnet.

 ## Thing Configuration